kingston-hackSpace/Interactive_Graphics/README.md

 Supports interaction through the mouse, keyboard, webcam and audio.

-Interaction with microcontrollers and Raspberry Pi requires WebSockets, APIs or server bridges.
+Further interactions with sensors (via microcontrollers or Raspberry Pi) requires WebSockets, APIs or server bridges.

 Open-Source and Free.